FreddieTheCat/Interval-data-converter/README.md

 # Interval-data-converter

-This application flatten the data in two columns(time and volume)
+This application was made flatten the data, concretely interval data recorder(IDR) in two columns(time and volume)

 Prerequisites:
 Flask==1.0.2